nerdschoolbergen/build-and-deploy/exercise-2/README.md

-# Exercise 2 - CI/CD pipeline setup using GitHub Actions
+# Exercise 2 - CI/CD pipeline setup

+In this exercise you will learn how to set up a CI/CD pipeline for automating tasks using a service called GitHub Actions.

+You will learn:

+- The basics of GitHub Actions
+- Setting up a pipeline
+- Automating building the code
+- Automate code quality control
+- Automate running unit tests

+## 2.1 GitHub Actions

-Instead of setting up a build server from scratch, we'll use GitHub Actions to do all the heavy lifting for us.
+:book: Instead of setting up a build server from scratch, we'll use GitHub Actions to do all the heavy lifting for us.

-GitHub Actions is a service for handling our Continuous Integration steps.
+:book: GitHub Actions is a service for handling our Continuous Integration steps.
 We will use another service for hosting our app once we've built and verified it using GitHub Actions.

 Here is an overview of how a CI/CD-pipeline created using GitHub Actions works: